 Full text loading...

-In this study, microemulsion was prepared successfully with the addition of metal chlorides.
-The metal chloride would affect the interfacial tension (IFT), salt concentrate required for phase transition, and shear viscosity of different mixtures.
-Experiments have shown that many metal chloride salts can be dissolved in microemulsions, so it is possible theoretically to prepare mercury-free catalysts using the microemulsion method.
+This article proves that the microemulsion was prepared successfully with the addition of metal chlorides.
+And the metal chloride would affect the interfacial tension (IFT), salt concentrate required for phase transition and shear viscosity of different mixtures.
+Experiments have shown that much quantities metal chloride salts can be dissolved in microemulsions, so it is possible in theoretically to prepare mercury-free catalysts using the microemulsion method.

 The oil-water IFT of the surfactant solution with metal chloride added was tested, the metal chloride concentration required for the phase transition of microemulsions was determined using salinity scanning, and the viscosity of each microemulsion was tested.